HussainAhmed10/Critical-Question-Generation-using-Fine-tuned-Flan-T5-Model/README.md

   Automatically generate high-quality, thought-provoking ("critical") questions from reading passages to assist educational and research activities.

 - **Approach:**
-  - Utilizes the Flan-T5 model, a widely-used sequence-to-sequence transformer, as the base.
+  - Utilizes the Flan-T5 small and Flan-T5 base models, widely-used sequence-to-sequence transformers, as the base.
   - Fine-tuning performed on open datasets curated for question generation tasks.
   - All experimentation and analysis are conducted using Jupyter Notebooks.